fetchai/fetchd/docs/docs/state-sync.md

 ## Configure an existing node to provide snapshots

-In order to provide new nodes snapshots they can start from, existing nodes need to be configure to create these snapshots.
+In order to provide new nodes snapshots they can start from, existing nodes need to be configured to create these snapshots.
-This can be configured from the `~/.fetchd/config/app.toml` file, in the `state-sync` section.
+This requires changes in the `~/.fetchd/config/app.toml` file, in the `state-sync` section.

 ```
 ###############################################################################